What Does a Data Analyst Do?

 "With the increase in the amount of data available and advanced technical skills, obtaining a university degree specifically in data analytics provides the ability to master the necessary skills for the current marketplace," McKenzie said.

-In an undergraduate data analyst degree program, you'll explore business, information technology and mathematics, with a focus on data mining, simulation and optimization.
-You'll learn to identify and define data challenges across industries, gain hands-on practice collecting and organizing information from many sources and explore how to examine data to identify relevant information.
-You'll also be prepared to use statistical analysis, simulation and optimization to analyze and apply data to real-world situations, and use the data to inform decision-makers in an organization.
+In a data analytics bachelor's degree program, you may explore business, information technology and mathematics while also focusing on data mining, simulation and optimization.
+You can also learn to identify and define data challenges across industries, gain hands-on practice collecting and organizing information from many sources and explore how to examine data to determine relevant information.
+Pursuing a degree in data analytics can prepare you to use statistical analysis, simulation and optimization to analyze and apply data to real-world situations and use the data to inform decision-makers in an organization.

-A master's in data analytics can take your career even further, exploring how to use data to make predictions and how data relates to risk management.
-You'll dive deeper into data-driven decision making, explore project management and develop communication and leadership skills.
+A master's in data analytics can further your career, exploring how to use data to make predictions and how data relates to risk management.
+In addition, you'll dive deeper into data-driven decision-making, explore project management and develop communication and leadership skills.

 Data Analyst vs. Data Scientist

 Data analysts play a unique role among the many data-focused jobs often found in today's businesses.
-The terms data analyst and data scientist are often used interchangeably, the roles do differ significantly.
+Although the terms data analyst and data scientist are often used interchangeably, the roles differ significantly.

-But while a data analyst gathers and analyzes data, a data scientist develops statistical models and uses scientific method to explain the data and make predictions, according to Susan McKenzie, senior associate dean of STEM programs at Southern New Hampshire University.
+While a data analyst gathers and analyzes data, a data scientist develops statistical models and uses the scientific method to explain the data and make predictions, according to McKenzie.
 She used an example of weather indicators.
 While a data analyst might gather temperature, barometric pressure and humidity, a data scientist could use that data to predict whether a hurricane might be forming.

 "They're looking at the data to identify patterns and to decide scientifically what the result is," she said.
 "The data analyst works on a subset of what the data scientist does."

-Data scientists generally have to earn a master's degree, McKenzie said, while data analysts generally need a bachelor's degree for that role.
+McKenzie said that data scientists generally have to earn a master's degree, while data analysts typically need a bachelor's degree for that role.

-With a degree in data analytics, you'll be prepared to enter a growing field and get your start on an exciting data analyst career path.
+With a degree in data analytics, you'll have the opportunity to enter a growing field and get your start on an exciting career path.

 As technology advances and more of our lives are spent online, higher quality data is getting easier to collect, encouraging more organizations to get on board with data analytics.
-In fact, a survey from Glassdoor named data scientist the best career for 2018.
-Data analytics manager also made the list, at number 18, thanks to its high pay and job satisfaction rates.
+A survey from Glassdoor named "data scientist" the number three job for 2022.
+Data analytics also made the best jobs list, thanks to its pay, job satisfaction rates and job openings.

 Data analyst careers also have strong salary potential.
-Data analysts earned an average base pay of $83,878 in 2018, according to Glassdoor, with data analytics managers earning an average base pay of more than $135,000.
+Data analysts earned an average base pay of $96,476 in 2021, according to Glassdoor, with data analytics managers earning an average of $128,499.

 With career opportunities across nearly every industry, you can take your data analytics degree wherever your interests lie.